 Would you like to garden naturally and organically and need a solution to deal with fungal disease?
 Well this DIY Milk Spray could be the solution for you.
-A homemade natural fungicide spray used to treat the fungal disease powdery mildew.
+A homemade natural fungicide for plants used to treat the fungal disease powdery mildew.

 One of the most common fungal diseases found in the home vegetable garden is powdery mildew.
 Food producing plants that are especially susceptible to powdery mildew include squash/zucchini, cucumber, pumpkin, beans and tomato plants, among others.